New Rays network brings games to every Florida region

 Only South Florida sits outside the Rays footprint.
 Miami, Fort Lauderdale, and West Palm Beach belong to the Miami Marlins.
 Every other major Florida market belongs to the Rays.

-Tegna and Scripps emerge as strong contenders
+Nexstar and Scripps emerge as strong contenders

-Gray Television also plays a key role in the Rays strategy.
+Gray Television could also play a key role in the Rays strategy.
 The group owns stations across Florida and supports local sports.
 WWSB in Sarasota offers a strong option for the Rays.
 The station operates with more freedom than major network outlets.
 It serves the Sarasota, Bradenton, and Venice region with a local focus.
 That approach fits the Rays plan for deeper community reach.